Upcoming Film

 View Trailer

-This special screening will include a discussion with Nina and Emilio Collins, the daughter and son of Kathleen Collins.
-Cast and crew members will also be present.
+This special screening will include a discussion with Nina and Emilio Collins, the daughter and son of Kathleen Collins, moderated by filmmaker Liani Greaves.

-In 2015, Collins’s daughter resurfaced and restored her writings, plays, and films.
+In 2015, Kathleen Collins’s daughter finished restoring her writings, plays, and films.
 This was quickly followed by the international aclaim that Kathleen Collins should have received in her lifetime but sadly did not.
-Rivertown Film is excited to present Losing Ground in a rare screening, right in Kathleen Collins’s home town, as one of our 25th Year Special Events.
+Rivertown Film is excited to present Losing Ground in a rare screening, a few miles from Kathleen Collins’s home, as one of our 25th Year Special Events.
+Richard Brody wrote in The New Yorker, “had it screened widely in its time, it would have marked film history.”
+Instead, it took decades before it received that recognition.

-Losing Ground upends every stereotype of black American life in the 1980s, when it was made.
-The main characters are Seret Scott’s philosophy professor (loosely based on Collins’s own life) and her abstract painter husband played by Bill Gunn (Ganja and Hess), a Rockland County neighbor who who was also multi-talented and also received more acclaim decades after he died than when he was alive.
-He declares himself, with irony, “a genuine Black success” after selling a painting to a major museum, and decides the couple should leave New York City and head off to the country for the summer, picking Haverstraw because he feels drawn to the landscape, the light and “those Puerto Rican ladies.”
+Losing Ground upends the stereotype of black American life in the 1980s, when it was made.
+The main characters are Seret Scott’s philosophy professor (loosely based on Collins’s own experiences) and her abstract painter husband played by Bill Gunn (Ganja and Hess), a Rockland County neighbor who, like Collins, also received more acclaim decades after he died than when he was alive.
+He declares himself, with irony, “a genuine Black success” after selling a painting to a major museum, and decides the couple should leave New York City and head off to the country for the summer, picking Haverstraw because he feels drawn to the landscape, the light, and “those Puerto Rican ladies.”
 This sets off an existential crisis for Scott’s character.
 Watching it is pure pleasure for anyone who enjoys grappling with issues of representation and art, exclusion and appropriation, abstraction and narrative, intellect and emotion, feminism and race, human development and aging.

-Piermont and Nyack resident Kathleen Collins (1942-1988) made two groundbreaking films set in the river towns, The Cruz Brothers and Miss Malloy (50 minutes, 1978) and Losing Ground (84 minutes, 1982), one of the first feature films directed by a Black woman.
+While living in Piermont and Nyack, Kathleen Collins (1942-1988) made two groundbreaking films set in Piermont, Nyack, and Haverstraw, The Cruz Brothers and Miss Malloy (50 minutes, 1978, shown on PBS) and Losing Ground (84 minutes, 1982), one of the first feature films directed by a Black woman.
 Both of these films were featured in the seminal Film Society of Lincoln Center series, “Black Independents in New York, 1968-1986,” presented in 2015, at which Losing Ground was the opening film.
-It’s rave reviews quickly led its first ever theatrical run, and had it received more than just a few screenings when it was made it would have been recognized as one of the most important and original films of its time (“A cinematic masterwork” – Richard Brody, The New Yorker).
+Rave reviews quickly led its first ever theatrical run and American and international exhibition and acclaim.
 It was included in the National Film Registry in 2021.

 “Feels like news, like a bulletin from a vital and as-yet-unexplored dimension of reality… This movie is fascinating — a puzzle and a marvel, eliciting wonder and provoking questions.” —A.O.
 Scott, The New York Times